PhoenixAlpha23/LOtG/README.md

 # Lord Of the Gaps 🔬📚

+## Contribution
+Opinion can also be a important contribution if it is constructive.

+If you Have any suggestions please connect.

 ## Overview
 Lord of the Gaps is a comprehensive tool to search and analyze academic research papers across multiple databases.